gvwilson/fiction/santas/index.md

 The lights suspended from the ceiling swayed slightly as the elephants paused overhead.
 Moments crawled by before a muffled trumpeting sent the patrol on its way again.

+Finally the train was ready,
+or at least ready enough.
+Subway Santa assembled a complicated diagram out of thumbtacks and yarn on top of a grimy old map of the city.
+"Cannot go straight to factory—will give away location of secret workshop," they explained, talking to themself as much as to Finner.
+"So we chimney to *here*,
+taken elevated track to *here*, switch lines, use chimney on train again to get *here*.
+Must slow a little for this bend, so you are jumping off there before pick up speed again and—"

+"Hang on,"
+Finner interrupted.
+"Jump off?"

+"*Da*."
+The santa stabbed the map with a grimy fingernail.[^no-shower] "Not safe for stopping.
+Don't worry,
+are bushes.
+Well,
+*were* bushes.
+But will be all right."

+[^no-shower]: To Finner's relief, Subway Santa actually did shower regularly, but immediately re-filthed their hair, beard, and clothes for extra security.

+Finner packed an extra santa suit and a couple of cans of beans into a bag and slung it over his shoulder.
+"Should take this also,"
+Subway Santa said gruffly,
+handing him a flat case held closed by a pair of snaps.

+Finner hefted it.
+"Thank you.
+What is it?"

+"Is your tools,"
+the santa said.
+They clapped Finner on the shoulder awkwardly.
+"I go start train."

+Finner swallowed the sudden lump in his throat and tucked the case into his bag.
+It was heavier than it had been, but he didn't mind the weight.

+"Ready?"
+Subway Santa asked as Finner closed the door of the subway engine car behind himself.

+"Ready," Finner said.

+Subway Santa nodded and pulled first one lever and then another.
+The subway car vibrated faintly as the engine came to life.
+Pulling another lever,
+the santa slowly pressed a pedal down with a booted foot.
+At first nothing happened,
+and for a heartbeat Finner was afraid that they had done something wrong, or that *he* had done something wrong, but then the train began to roll forward, slowly at first and then faster and faster.

+He grabbed a bar overhead to steady himself as Subway Santa giggled maniacally.
+"Is working!
+Is working!
+Oh, I love you so much!"
+They leaned forward and kissed the train's control panel.

+Faster and faster,
+out of the workshop and into the tunnel.
+The train's headlamp came on as it raced along the tracks.
+Finner and Subway Santa had spent hours clearing debris from them, huffing and puffing as they stacked fallen pieces of tile and masonry on a handcart to dump in a side passage.
+They hurtled past their hard work in moments, whooping with excitement as they shot out of the darkness into the gray light of an overcast day.

+"Here we go!"
+Subway Santa shouted.
+They reached up and pulled a lever attached to a large brass box welded to the ceiling.
+The world in of the train stretched and did something that by rights ought to have made a sound like *sproing!* and they were elsewhere, still under the same sky and surrounded by the same ruined buildings but on a different stretch of track with a steep incline right in front of them.

 </section>